Blessingde/ice-vehicle-heath-dashboard/readme.md

 1.  **Data Ingestion:** Upload a CSV file containing your vehicle's sensor readings and operational data.
 2.  **Vehicle Selection:** Choose a specific `Vehicle_ID` from the dropdown list for analysis.
-3.  **Feature Processing:** The system processes the raw data, calculating various time-series features (like rolling averages and lagged values) that represent the recent operational history of the vehicle.
+3.  **Feature Processing:** The system processes the raw data, calculating various time-series features (rolling averages and lagged values) that represent the recent operational history of the vehicle.
 4.  **Machine Learning Prediction:** Pre-trained multi-output `RandomForestRegressor` models analyze the processed features to predict the RUL, TTF, Failure Probability, and Health Score for each monitored component.
 5.  **Dashboard Visualization:** The dashboard displays these predictions and offers clear, actionable maintenance advice.